IMPLANT SURGERY

 Also limit physical activity until you are sure how it affects you, as something as simple as sitting up too quickly may cause dizziness or lightheadedness, since your calorie intake and fluids are all out of whack.
 Eat healthy foods (we advise soft foods for the first few days) and foods that are not too hot.
 Do not use a straw.
 Finally, be aware that you may experience some pain in the days following, but you will likely have a prescription for a pain medication.
 This, along with swallowing blood, general discomfort, or anesthesia may cause nausea.
 You may switch the pain medication for a different over-the-counter option if you would rather, and if nausea does not stop after an extended period, come back in.

-Benefits of This Procedure
+Benefits Of This Procedure

 When it comes to dental implants, there is a lot that improves once you are all set to go.
 Firstly, the socket is safe.
 Without a tooth there, the area where the tooth was lost is susceptible to a lot of different problems, from gum disease and infection to bone loss.
 This implant stops those in their tracks.
 It limits bacteria’s access to the pockets it wants to hide away in, and goes deep into your jaw bone, meaning that it is constantly helping to replenish your bone, reversing bone loss.
 This procedure also helps your other surrounding teeth.
 It is common for surrounding teeth to shift into the gap or tip at an angle toward the space.